Hengle/Folkvangr/Budget/Budget Readme.md

 If things progress well with the trailer and networking, preliminary discussions will begin for assembling a technical lead, director, management crew, and game development team.
 The team commitments will need to be finalized several months before the crowdfunding campaign begins.

+## Contingency Plan
 If the fundraising campaign doesn't meet the first goal, other alternatives may be explored.

-Options include submitting to festivals or creating a board game.
+The most likely option will be to submitting the animated short to festivals.

+Creating a board game, card game, webcomic, etc. might be other options.